geoserver/geoserver-history/doc/en/user/source/geowebcache/setup.rst

 Make sure to replace the URL inside ``<param-value>`` with your GeoServer instance's WMS GetCapabilities path.
 Restart GeoServer when done.

 .. note:: There is a quick link to the WMS GetCapabilities path accessible from the Welcome page of the :ref:`web_admin`.
-(See :ref:`web_admin_intro` for details.)
+(See :ref:`webadmin_basics` for details.)

 Setting the directory for cached data
 -------------------------------------